gcaeirodias/significantLD/README.md

      Number of loci in the input file.
      [default: NA]
 num_cores
-     Number of threads available to run in parallel.
+     Number of threads to run in parallel.
      [default: 2]
 ~~~